aderidder/iCRFGenerator/README.md

 * Paste the following command and press enter:
   `java-runtime/bin/java --add-opens javafx.graphics/javafx.scene=ALL-UNNAMED -cp GenerateCRF.jar:./lib/* generatecrf.GenerateCRF`

+NOTE: The software was tested on Mac OS El Capitan.
+With Mac OS Catalina Apple has made some security changes.
+This effect is that, unfortunately, the out of the box solution presented above does not work anymore.
+We are looking into this.

 ## Some limitations
 * The iCRF Generator aims at generating items, so additional details (such as sections, repeating groups, etc) will have to be added manually.
 * The iCRF Generator currently allows access to six codebooks.
 We may add support for more codebooks in the future.
 If you have a great codebook available, which is unique and not overlapping too much with existing codebooks, feel free to contact us and we'll see whether it can be added.